-We expanded the above-mentioned hypothetic way on the exclusion of IgM H- and L-chains excessively accumulated in HDAC2(-/-) mutants to a universal hypothetic way for gaining un-programmed and new cell function(s) by means of irreversible creation of the varied chromatin structure plasticity of specific transcription factor and chromatin-modifying factor genes with epigenetic modifications though various generations (cell divisions) in higher eukaryotes.
+We expanded the above-mentioned hypothesis on the exclusion of IgM H- and L-chains excessively accumulated in HDAC2(-/-) mutants to a universal hypothetic concept on gain of unprogramed and new cell function(s) through irreversible creation of varied chromatin structure plasticity of a set of particular genes with epigenetic modifications via a lot of generations (cell divisions) in higher eukaryotes.

-When higher eukaryotic cells firstly encounter the change in an intra- and/or extra-cellular environment in their lives, in order to adapt to or eliminate the change (if abnormal and/or uncomfortable), they gradually gain un-programmed and new cell function(s) through various generations.
+When higher eukaryotic cells firstly in their life encounter the change in intra- and/or extra-cellular environment, in order to adapt to or eliminate the change (if uncomfortable), they gradually gain unprogramed and new cell function(s) via a lot of generations.
 Namely, the cells acquire the ability to adapt themselves to newly encountered environment change and/or to exclude the painful environment change.
-Using the ECRR/ECRS, the 4C machinery and other components, the eukaryotic cells create a chain reaction of response to the environment change as follows (Figs. 4 and 5).
-First of all, the new environment change is recognized by means of the ECRR/ECRS, which may be localized nearby the nuclear membrane as a nucleus-cytoplasm barrier (probably at the inner nuclear membrane where hetero-chromatin is possibly located) (Fig. 4).
-Naturally, there is a possibility that putative specific molecule(s) acts as an intermediary sensor at this step in the way to recognize the new environment change.
-As a next step, putative signal(s) concerning the new environment change is genome-widely transmitted to the chromatin structure within the nucleus through various generations (cell divisions).
-The initial acceptance of putative signal(s) may induce a slight alteration in the chromatin structure of numerous chromatin-modifying enzymes, transcription factors, and related enzymes and factors with epigenetic modifications.
-The transduction of the signal(s) and spontaneous unbalanced response to the environment change are successively repeated and converged into the restricted chromatin structure surrounding proximal 5'-upstream regions of several specific members of the above-mentioned factor and enzyme genes.
-Finally, this successive signal transduction concerning the new environment change causes various epigenetic modifications of histones and/or DNA within the restricted chromatin structure of the aforesaid specific genes with acetyl, methyl, phosphate, ubiquitin and ADP ribose groups and/or others.
-Of these various epigenetic modifications, acetylation and deacetylation of several specific Lys residues of core histones H2A, H2B, H3 and H4 may be major ones.
+Using ECRR/ECRS, the 4C machinery and other components, the cells should cause the chain reaction of response to the environment change (Figs. 4 and 5).
+First of all, the environment change should be recognized by means of ECRR/ECRS, which may be localized nearby nuclear membrane as a nucleus-cytoplasm barrier (probably at inner nuclear membrane where hetero-chromatin is possibly located) (Fig. 4).
+Naturally, there is a possibility that putative particular molecule(s) should act as intermediary sensor at this step in the manner to recognize the environment change.
+As a next step, putative signal(s) concerning the change should be genome-widely transmitted to chromatin structure within nucleus via a lot of generations (cell divisions).
+The initial acceptance of the putative signal(s) may induce a slight alteration in chromatin structure of numerous chromatin-modifying enzymes, transcription factors, and related enzymes and factors with epigenetic modifications.
+The transduction of the signal(s) and spontaneous unbalanced response to the environment change should be successively repeated and converged into restricted chromatin structure surrounding proximal 5'-upstream regions of a set of particular members of the above-mentioned factor and enzyme genes.
+Finally, this successive signal transduction concerning the environment change should cause various epigenetic modifications of histones and/or DNA within the restricted chromatin structure of the aforesaid particular genes with acetyl group, methyl group, phosphate group and/or others.
+Of these various epigenetic modifications, acetylation and deacetylation of particular Lys residues of core histones H2A, H2B, H3 and H4 may be major ones.